-Town staff has worked on developing a new potential parking schedule and presents it below in Table 3.
-The suggested parking requirements closely reflect the Urban Land Institute (ULI) recommendations with a modified studio and one-bedroom unit calculator of 1.5 spaces per unit, as well as a sliding scale for required overflow parking.
+After the June 1, 2022 Planning Commission study and discussion on the subject, Town staff presents a new potential parking schedule shown in Table 3.
+The Commission discussed a multiplier or sliding scale for additional overflow parking, but ultimately determined they did not recommend requiring additional overflow parking.
+The now suggested parking requirements closely reflect the Urban Land Institute (ULI) recommendations with a modified studio and one-bedroom unit calculator of 1.5 spaces per unit as one insisted upon by the Town Council during prior discussions with them.
 This parking requirement schedule would apply to new multi-family developments that do not petition for reduced parking requirements through the Planned Unit Development (PUD) process.